Threetwosevensixseven/nxtp/README.md

 # nxtp
 Network neXt Time Protocol.

-Server in .NET Core, Clients for ZX Spectrum Next and .NET Core
+The server and a reference client are written in .NET Core.

+A dot command client for the ZX Spectrum Next is written in Z80N assembly language.